Beliavsky/Fortran-with-ChatGPT/README.md

 # Fortran-with-ChatGPT
-Questions about Fortran answered by ChatGPT
+Questions about Fortran answered by ChatGPT-4

+---
 **Let's write a modern Fortran tutorial.
 Show a "Hello World" Fortran program with a comment line and explain how to compile and run the program on Linux and Windows.**

 Absolutely, here is a simple Fortran "Hello World" program: